elevy99927/k8s/docs/Chapter-08.md

 ## 3. Network Policies for Isolation

 ### Overview:
 By default, all pods in a Kubernetes cluster can communicate with each other.
-Network policies restrict communication based on labels and selectors.
+Network policies restrict communication based on labels and selectors, improving security by isolating workloads.

+### Key Network Policy Features:
+- Define ingress (incoming) and egress (outgoing) traffic rules.
+- Select specific pods to which the policy applies using labels.
+- Allow or deny traffic from other pods, namespaces, or external sources.

 ### Example: Deny All Traffic Policy
 ```yaml